kumagai-group/vise/README.md

   /vise/util
 ~~~~

 License
 -----------------------
 Python code is licensed under the MIT License.

 Development notes
 -----------------
-### Bugs, features and questions
+### Bugs, requests and questions
-Please use the [Issue Tracker](https://github.com/kumagai-group/vise/issues) to report bugs or request features in the first instance.
+Please use the [Issue Tracker](https://github.com/kumagai-group/vise/issues) to report bugs, request features.
-While we hope that most questions can be answered by searching [the docs](https://smact.readthedocs.io/en/latest/),
-we welcome new questions on the issue tracker, especially if they helps us improve the docs!
-For other queries about any aspect of the code, please contact Yu Kumagai by e-mail: yuuukuma@gmail.com.

 ### Code contributions
-We are always looking for ways to make vise better and more useful to the wider community; contributions are very welcome.
+We are always welcome people who want to make vise better.
 Please use the ["Fork and Pull"](https://guides.github.com/activities/forking/) workflow to make contributions and stick as closely as possible to the following:

 - Code style should comply with [PEP8](http://www.python.org/dev/peps/pep-0008) where possible.
 [Google's house style](https://google.github.io/styleguide/pyguide.html) is also helpful, including a good model for docstrings.
-- Please use comments liberally when adding nontrivial features, and take the chance to clean up other people's code while looking at it.
 - Add tests wherever possible, and use the test suite to check if you broke anything.

 ### Tests